arangodb/arangodb/Documentation/UserManual/FoxxManager.md

     unix> foxx-manager install hello-foxx /hello
     Application app:hello-foxx:1.2.2 installed successfully at mount point /hello

-You now have to separated instances of the same application.
+You now have two separate instances of the same application.
 They are completely independent of each other.

     unix> foxx-manager list